Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 There is little in the way of public transport in Manama, with most residents driving their own cars to get around.
 While long-haul buses link the major cities in Bahrain, local travel can be less organised and predictable for those visiting the capital city.

 Taxis are perhaps the most popular way for travellers to get around Manama.
 There are plenty of cabs throughout the city, so finding a vacant one should not be much of a problem.
 Visitors should insist that the official meter is used, as it is extremely common for drivers to try and rip tourists off with an exorbitant fixed fee.
 If the driver is especially reluctant to use the meter, it is often best to simply vacate the cab and find another.
 There are surcharges for night-time fares (between 10pm and 6am), and hotel or airport pickups.
+Uber is also an option.

 Hiring a car is the only other practical way to get around Manama, which is not considered pedestrian-friendly and has few sidewalks.
 All roads in Bahrain quite literally lead to Manama, so visitors who hire a car will also have considerable access to the whole country.
 Those who plan to stay within the city, however, will occasionally have to deal with periods of congested traffic, especially during rush hour.

 As the meeting place for locals and visitors and a fantastic way to experience the true flavours, scents, and colours of Manama, a visit to the souks (local markets) is a must.
-Here one can purchase anything from beautiful Persian rugs to rare and precious jewellery, all while sampling the local cuisine along the way.
+Here travellers can purchase anything from beautiful Persian rugs to rare and precious jewellery, all while sampling the local cuisine along the way.

 And when the temperatures of the desert seem overwhelming, water activities seem extra tempting.
 Luckily water sports are extremely popular in Bahrain, with tourists and locals indulging in their sport of choice all year round in the warm waters of the Persian Gulf.
 Sailing and scuba diving are particularly popular.

 At 439 feet (134m) above sea level, the Jebel Al Dukhan hill is the highest point in Bahrain.
-Translated from Arabic, Jebel Al Dukhan means 'Mountain of Smoke', named for the haze which often surrounds it on humid days.
+Translated from Arabic, Jebel Al Dukhan means 'Mountain of Smoke', named for the haze that often surrounds it on humid days.
 There are various undetermined caves in the area for visitors to explore.
 Roughly a mile (2km) away, the Tree of Life stands alone in the desert, its water source a complete mystery.
 The mesquite tree is said to be around 400 years old, and stands 32 feet (10m) high.
 There is nothing else nearby to see or do.
 However, the mysterious tree is a popular sight for tourists in Bahrain.

 Your session has timed out due to inactivity.